Buying real estate in Mozambique?

 Can a foreign-owned company buy property in Mozambique?

-Owning property through a company structure does not automatically lower taxes in Mozambique because companies face different treatment on rental income, capital gains, accounting obligations, and ongoing compliance costs that can outweigh the benefits for a single residential unit used as a personal home.
+Owning property through a company in Mozambique does not automatically lower your taxes, because companies can face different rules on rental income, capital gains, withholding, and annual accounting obligations that may actually increase your total compliance costs compared to personal ownership for a single residential unit.

 Thinking of buying real estate in Mozambique?